 Total Tuition Fees: Eur 8,000

-By the end of the programme, the student should be able to:
+By the end of the programme, you should be able to:

-This course is aimed at international, regional and national organisations officers involved in the prevention and suppression of international crime at sea.
-It is also of interest to students who wish to continue their studies in the field of international maritime security.
+This course is intended if you are an international, regional and national organisations officer involved in the prevention and suppression of international crime at sea.
+It is also of interest if you are a prospective student intending to continue your studies in the field of international maritime security.

 These skills will be an asset to employability with the forces of law and order and international organisations that have a particular responsibility in the prevention and suppression of international crime at sea.

-In so far as students who are already in employment with the forces of law and order and international organisations, this will enhance their knowledge in the area they are called to enforce, providing them with professional development and better future career prospects, including opportunities for promotion and self-development.
+In so far as you are already in employment with the forces of law and order and international organisations, this will enhance your knowledge in the area you are called to enforce and are thus given professional development and better future career prospects, including opportunities for promotion and self-development.

 Click here to access the Programme of Study applicable from 2021/2.

 The University makes every effort to ensure that the published Courses Plans, Programmes of Study and Study-Unit information are complete and up-to-date at the time of publication.
 The University reserves the right to make changes in case errors are detected after publication.
 The availability of optional units may be subject to timetabling constraints.
 Units not attracting a sufficient number of registrations may be withdrawn without notice.
 Unless for exceptional approved reasons, no changes to the programme of study for a particular academic year will be made once the students' registration period for that academic year begins.